 On the way down we took a different path (which later converges to the same path) to a waterfall although at the time of our visit (second half of May) there wasn’t much water.
 Before starting the hike and after descending you need to sign a logbook at the entrance by the forest guards.
 It took us 6 hours to hike up, enjoy the views and rest and then back to the starting point.

 Tha Pom Klong Song Nam

 Visiting this park entails a short walk on a stilted path through mangrove forest.
 The main draw here is very clear water in some parts along the pathway which is not common in mangroves.
-The park is not busy and the walk is pleasant along trees.
+The park is not busy and the walk along trees is pleasant.
 Further along the way there is a spot where swimming is allowed but water isn’t so clear.
-Entrance fee is 100 Baht per person.
+The entrance fee is 100 Baht per person.